 The concept of youth participation in Estonia is/was heavily shaped by the youth sector (i.e. youth work).
-The fact that youth should be a part of the decision-making process is already widely recognized, youth participation is guaranteed by the main documents in the youth field, also the awareness and efforts have been increasing in other sectors.
-As positiive example, in the process of developing the national overarching national strategy „Estonia 2035“, led by the Government Office of the Republic of Estonia, participation of youth was given specific attention to.
+The fact that youth should be a part of the decision-making process is already widely recognized, and youth participation is guaranteed by the main documents in the youth field, also awareness and efforts have been increasing in other sectors.
+As a positive example, in the process of developing the national overarching national strategy „Estonia 2035“, led by the Government Office of the Republic of Estonia, the participation of youth was given specific attention to.
 The society’s attitude towards the involvement of children and young people has become more supportive.
 Many Government institutions co-operate with National Youth Council and some established their own consultation bodies, e.g. ministry of Environment and Youth Environment Council.

 Estonia is a centralized state governed by parliamentary democracy.
 The Constitution of Estonia came into force in 1992 and has continued the democratic spirit of the 1920 Constitution, with some added mechanisms to maintain the balance of power of the state.

 Head of the State is the President, who is elected by the parliament or an electoral body for the term of 5 years.
 The President has mainly representative functions.
 The national legislature is the Riigikogu: a unicameral parliament of 101 members.
 Parliament is elected for the term of 4 years.
 The Government headed by the Prime Minister exercises the executive power.
 The Constitution provides a large degree of autonomy to local governments (towns and rural municipalities) elected for 4 years term.